ibm-cloud-docs/cephaas/block_storage_volume_sds_view.md

 To view details of a single volume, go to the list of all volumes and click on the volume name.

-The Actions menu on the volume details page shows the actions that you can take.

 The volumes details page shows the details of the chosen volume and all its mapped hosts.
 Table 2 describes this information.

 | Field | Description |